 Traffic stop in Zapata leads to human smuggling bust

 LAREDO, TX.
-(KGNS) - A woman is facing charges after a routine traffic stop resulted in a human smuggling bust.
+(KGNS) - A routine traffic stop in Zapata leads to the discovery of undocumented immigrants from Mexico and Brazil.

-DPS Troopers arrested 40-year-old Gladet Loera and charged her with human smuggling.
+The incident happened on Wednesday, at a little afternoon when Zapata sheriff’s deputies conducted a stop on a red Toyota Corolla using paper plates.

-The arrest happened on Thursday in Zapata after DPS pulled over a black Ford SUV that was driven by Loera.
+During the investigation agents discovered the driver, identified as Osvaldo Daniel Alvarado and four passengers were in the country illegally.

 Copyright 2021 KGNS.
 All rights reserved.